roytang/blog/content/post/2025/02/hinterberg/index.md

 - Played from Feb 14 to Feb 25.

 Overall a very cozy game, not too stressful, though some of those quests/achievements could have been less grindy.
 I do wish the character designs were a bit less goofy-looking but that's more a matter of style than a knock on the game.
 Happy to have played it!

+Edit Mar 22: I found out today that I had actually purchased this game during the Winter Steam Sale last December.
+Doh, should have played on Steam instead!